This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 As I said the early days are usually uneventful.
-Unfortunately we had one sick puppy and had to make a trip to the vet.
-The scary part is the vet told us besides give fluids and antibiotics there wasn’t a whole lot she could do for our little sick pup.
+Unfortunately, we had one sick puppy and had to make a trip to the vet.
+The scary part is the vet told us that besides giving fluids and antibiotics there wasn’t a whole lot she could do for our little sick pup.

 Week 3 – Eyes Wide Open

 By the time the third week begins all of our puppies are no longer squinting…eyes are wide open!

 A little more activity, but still acting pretty much like drunken old men.

 Some of my favorite times are weeks 3 – 5 because the puppies are still very docile and easy to manage.

 Week 4 – Eat, Sleep, Poop, & PLAY

 We start to see some real interaction in week 4 as puppies start to show some spunk and play with each other.

 This is around the time we start noticing the poop piling up.

 For the first 4 weeks, Raven cleans up most of the poopie messes.
 This is around the time we cut her off from her poop supply.